stschulte/puppet-nimsoft/README.md

-The basic pattern to monitor your server is to first install a robot (the agent) on your target system and second deploy probes that are responsible for gathering metrics and sending alarms about specific monitor areas (e.g. the `cdm` probe, that monitors CPU, disk, and memory or the `logmon` probes that can analyse logfiles and searching for patterns)
+The basic pattern to monitor your server is to first install a robot (the agent) on your target system and second deploy probes that are responsible for gathering metrics and sending alarms about specific areas (e.g. there is the `cdm` probe, that monitors CPU, disk, and memory or the `logmon` probe that can analyse logfiles and search for text patterns)

 The configuration of these probes is stored in flat configuration files and is always local to the server you want to monitor.